+A. Vegetation18

-- A. Vegetation18 - a.
+- a.
 Lot areas not covered by structures or impermeable surfaces should be Landscape Areas, as defined: - i.
 Landscape Area.
 The area of a lot covered by any combination of trees, shrubs, perennials, grass or horticultural elements, decorative stonework, pavers, screening, or other landscape architectural elements, all of which are designed to absorb and filter stormwater runoff, enhance the visual amenity of a property, and/or to provide an amenity for common use by the occupants of a building. - b.
-Whenever possible, retain existing vegetation and preserve the natural landscape, especially mature trees. - c.
+Whenever possible, retain existing vegetation and preserve the natural landscape, especially mature trees.
+Clear cutting of a parcel is not acceptable. - c.
 Use plant materials that are tolerant to the Cape's environmental conditions.
-Emphasis should be placed on the use of native, pollinator and low-water use plants (Figure 24).
+Emphasis should be placed on the use of native, pollinator and low-water use plants (Figure 19).
+See Appendix B for native planting list.